Ham Christian Centre

 Ham Christian Centre is an Evangelical church in Lock Road, Ham in the London Borough of Richmond upon Thames.
 It is a member of the South East Gospel Partnership.

 History

 The church was built in 1928 as the Ham Free Evangelical Church.
-Services ceased in 1979 but it has operated in its current form since the building was renovated in 1998 by the Duke Street Church, Richmond.
+During the war the Pastor was Wilfred Sayer and he was followed by his brother and two sons.
+Services ceased in 1979 but it reopened after modernisation with Peter Dunn as minister.
+He was followed by Mark Farmer in 1988 and later by Mildred Howes and Bob McClure.
+It has operated as Emmanuel Church since the building was renovated in 1998 by the Duke Street Church, Richmond.